 Indicator Status definition Blue Ahead of timeline / forecast to remain ahead of timeline Green Is on track / forecast to remain on-track Amber Progress is on track but is at risk of being delayed next quarter • Red Delayed well behind timeline, intervention is underway and or situation forecast to continue

-Key projects supporting LTP strategic priorities Priority: Housing with Housing New Zealand (HNZC) are underway (i.e. to enter into a long term lease of site 1 and 3 for HNZC's ongoing development.
+Key projects supporting LTP strategic priorities Priority: Housing lease of site 1 and 3 for HNZC's ongoing development.
 A short term 7 year lease was agreed between City Housing and HNZC for the management of site 2.

 Arlington